The information-complete quantum theory: The emergent dual Born rule

-Note that information here is characterized by \textit{dual} \textit{entanglement}---the $\mathcal{P}$-$\mathcal{(SA)}$ entanglement (maximally, $\ln D_{\mathcal{P}}$) and the $\mathcal{S}$-$\mathcal{A}$ entanglement (maximally, $\ln D_{\mathcal{S}}$) contained in $\left\vert r,\mathcal{SA}\right\rangle $.
-As both $\left\vert r,\mathcal{SA}\right\rangle $ and $\left\vert \mathcal{P(SA)}\right\rangle $ are pure states, their entanglement is uniquely quantified by the usual entanglement entropy \cite{pureEE1,pureEE2}.
+As both $\left\vert r,\mathcal{SA}\right\rangle $ and $\left\vert \mathcal{P(SA)}\right\rangle $ are pure states, entanglement for each of them is uniquely quantified by the usual entanglement entropy \cite{pureEE1,pureEE2}.
+Here, the $\mathcal{P}$-$\mathcal{(SA)}$ entanglement---a two-party entanglement, although having three constituents ($\mathcal{P}$, $\mathcal{A}$, and $\mathcal{S}$)---quantifies the $\mathcal{P}$-$\mathcal{SA}$ information and has entanglement entropy maximally $\ln D_{\mathcal{P}}$, while the $\mathcal{S}$-$\mathcal{A}$ entanglement contained in $\left\vert r,\mathcal{SA}\right\rangle $ quantifies the programmed $\mathcal{SA}\left\vert _{\mathcal{P}}\right.$ information and has entanglement entropy maximally $\ln D_{\mathcal{S}}$.
 This immediately identifies each of the squared coefficients of their Schmidt decompositions as a probability to reconcile with Shannon's definition of entropy.
-Put differently, in our informationally-complete description of physical systems, entanglement is all \textit{the} information; classical terms like probability arise in our description because of either our reliance on classical concept of information or an approximate and incomplete description to be shown below.
+Put differently, in our information-complete description of physical systems, entanglement does be all the information; classical terms like probability arise in our description because of either our reliance on classical concept of information or certain approximate and incomplete description to be shown below. \emph{By regarding entanglement directly as measurement of complete information, one can avoid the classical-quantum hybrid feature of current quantum theory or any classical concepts having to use therein.}